TheHugeManatee/UE4_PluginDemos/Readme.md

 ```

 ## Using
 To use the example project, simply open the uproject.
-You will be prompted to build the C++ code for the two plugins as well as the main module.
+You will be prompted to build the C++ code for the plugins as well as the main module.
-You will also have to rebuild lighting data from the editor.
+You will probably also have to rebuild lighting data from the editor.
-If you want to play around with the C++ code, right-click on the `.uproject` file and choose "Generate Visual Studio Project Files".
+If you want to play around with the C++ code, right-click on the `.uproject` file and choose "Generate Visual Studio Project Files", then open the generated solution.

 # Platforms
 Currently only Windows is supported as the plugins do not currently work with other platforms.

-**Tested on Unreal Engine 4.19** <br/>
+**Tested on Unreal Engine 4.21** <br/>
 However, other versions might still work.